 Choose only free range/Organic chicken

-Like red meat, conventionally raised chicken is full of antibiotics and hormones which can have negative effects on hormonal health.
+Conventionally raised chicken are kept in uncleanly, cramped housing conditions and are fed non-organic and often, genetically modified feed.
 When shopping for chicken, look for the words “cage free”, “free range”, or “organic” on the label.
 Ideally purchasing your chicken from a local farm with free-range practices is best.

 Eat only grains in their whole, natural form